Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Imagine publishing a 2000-word article on your blog page without adding a piece of image or infographics to augment your points.
 Just blocks and blocks of text all over the screen.

-By using awesome graphics, you can easily spice up your content and peak the interest of your target audience.
+By using awesome graphics, you can easily spice up your content and pique the interest of your target audience.

 Source: Pexels